DataKind-DC/red-cross-replication/Progress Document.md

 2)	3A is not replicable.
 The code relies on data files that no longer exist, but we have contacted the original creator to see if we can get the dat.

 3)	2C is not fully replicable because of the jittering of lat lons used to protect privacy.
 We do not have code that indicates the random seed used to jitter.
+11.5% of census tracts from the original (phase 1) output have different frequencies in phase 1 replicated output.
+Phase 1 replicated output files are too large for Github, so they are in the Google Drive.

 Tasks to get done:
 1)	Put original output files into the aggregate model code.
 Check differences between original output file and the results from this output (Roland)

-2)	2C outputs (put on Github/Google Drive)

-3)	3A outputs – if possible.
+2)	3A outputs – if possible.
 Talk with Nick (Original author)

 Meeting Notes 6/4 (Data Jam)